joshuagohos/spm_subroutines/README.md

 # subroutines

-Sub-routines for SPM 12 functions.
+Sub-routines for SPM 12 functions used in Brain Mind Lab (BML).